yehia67/documentation/blueprints/0.1/p2p-energy/architecture.md

 The architecture of our PoC (shown in the image below) follows a pattern, where the source, producer, consumer, and grid are interconnected through an IOTA network.

-IOTA technologies are advantageous in an architecture such as this as they allow entities to communicate with one another in a secure manner without needing to be always on or connected to each other.
+IOTA technologies are advantageous in an architecture such as this because they allow entities to communicate with one another in a secure manner without needing to always be on or connected to each other.

 ![P2P Energy PoC - Architecture Diagram](./p2p_architecture.png)

-IOTA technologies are employed as both the communication and payment mechanism between entities, which store the data on the Tangle.
+IOTA technologies are employed as both the communication and payment mechanisms between entities that store the data on the Tangle.

 The implementation of the source and the consumer is intended to be a lightweight operation that can be done by embedded devices.
-These entities need to perform Tangle operations, such as producing and consuming MAM channels, and communicating with web APIs.
+These entities need to perform operations such as producing and consuming MAM channels, and communicating with web APIs.

 The producer is more complex and needs to host a web API to accept registrations, but can use the grid for any storage needs.
 Any more intense processes or storage requirements are offloaded to the grid.

 This table displays a list of all the main components of the application: